 Basic scene structure goes something like this:

 Protagonist has a goal.
 They'll act in way to achieve that goal throughout the scene.
-They'll either get the goal, don't get the goal, get the goal but there's a catch, not get the goal and make things worse.
+They'll either get the goal, they won't get the goal, they'll get the goal but there's a catch, or they won't get the goal and they make things worse.
 Scene ends, because the goal has been resolved in some way.

 Then the protagonist reacts.
 They'll have an emotional reaction, think about what they just went through, and then try to figure out what to do next.
 This is the sequel.

-What they decide to do next is the goal for the next scene, and it starts all over again.
+What the protagonist decides to do next is the goal for the next scene, and it starts all over again.
 Sequels are important in directing your story because this is where the protagonist does a lot of decision making.
 The emotional state they're in when they make it determines how readers will feel moving forward.
 If the protagonist is scared, readers will be too.
 If the protagonist doesn't much care, readers won't either.

 For funsies, let's see how Bob is doing with those zombies and put this into context.

 Bob is being chased by a few zombies.
 The scene starts with him running, and you could say the scene goal is "Bob wants to escape the zombies."
-But just escaping is more of an overall story goal for Bob, as he's been doing this all along.
-To resolve the story and win, he needs to escape for good.
+But "escaping" is more of an overall story goal for Bob, as he's been doing this all along.
+To resolve the story and win, he needs to find a safe place with no zombie threat.
 Right now, he's has something specific in mind to defeat these particular zombies, and that will drive this particular scene.
 "Bob is trying to get to the motel where his extra shotgun is, so he can escape the zombies by killing them."
-Bob can't achieve the bigger goal resolution (escape for good) until he achieves this smaller goal (kill these zombies).
+Bob can't achieve the bigger goal resolution (find a safe zombie-free place) until he achieves this smaller goal (kill these zombies).

-This scene will end when Bob gets to his shotgun and one of the above four things will happen.
+This scene will end when Bob gets to his shotgun and one of four things will happen: